Background pattern

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

-aceclofenac cinfa 100 mg film-coated tablets
+aceclofenaco cinfa 100 mg film-coated tablets EFG

-Read this leaflet carefully before you start to take this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any questions, consult your doctor or pharmacist.

-• This medicine has been prescribed for you only.
-Do not give it to others even if they have similar symptoms to you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.
 See section 4.

 1. What is aceclofenaco cinfa and what is it used for

-Aceclofenaco has analgesic, anti-inflammatory and antirheumatic activity.
+Aceclofenaco has analgesic, anti-inflammatory, and antirheumatic activity.

 Do not take aceclofenaco cinfa:

-• If you are in the third trimester of pregnancy or breastfeeding your child.
+• If you are in the third trimester of pregnancy or breastfeeding.

 • If you are allergic to aceclofenaco or any of the other components of this medication (listed in section 6).

-• If you have had a stomach or duodenal ulcer or bleeding, or have experienced a perforation of the digestive tract.
+• If you have had a stomach or duodenal ulcer or have suffered a perforation of the digestive tract.

-• If you have bleeding or coagulation problems (bleed easily).
+• If you have bleeding or coagulation problems (you bleed easily).

 • If you have severe kidney failure.